 Emergency or Urgent Care?

-- If your child needs care for minor, non-life-threatening illnesses or injuries when your healthcare provider's office is closed, we provide specialized pediatric care at our three Urgent Care locations in Bellevue, Mill Creek and Seattle.
+- If your child needs care for minor, non-life-threatening illnesses or injuries when your healthcare provider's office is closed, we provide specialized pediatric care at our four Urgent Care locations in Bellevue, Federal Way, Mill Creek and Seattle.
 Urgent Care is open on evenings, weekends and holidays.

-- For more information, read our Emergency or Urgent Care? checklist, download the checklist as a PDF in English or in Spanish, or watch the Emergency or Urgent Care? video.
+- For more information, read our Emergency or Urgent Care? checklist or download the checklist as a PDF in English or in Spanish.

-- Please note that the first two hours after Urgent Care opens is generally the busiest.
+- Please note that the first two hours after Urgent Care opens are generally the busiest.